 To obtain all of the answers to my questions, I decided to have a Hyaluronic Acid filler treatment.
-Being a filler virgin, I was fairly anxious about my treatment, but I was also determined to proceed.
+Being a Botox and filler virgin, I was fairly anxious about my treatment, but I was also determined to proceed.

 My treatment started with an analysis of strengths and weaknesses, which was interesting as most of us are so critical about ourselves, we are not aware of our strengths.

 Being a man, I have a long forehead so I have to be cautious with Botox as it might further elongate this, which in turn would make my moderately droopy upper eyelids worse.
 I also had an indentation in my forehead and treating this would give some lift to my eye brows and upper eyelids.
 Dr Acquilla also pinpointed my main concern, the flattening and grooves in my cheeks.

 Going further down, he drew my attention to my slightly elongated upper lip and the lack of the two parallel ridges going form the nose to the lip and also to the corners of my mouth that had started to turn down, adding to the impression of sadness in my ageing face.

 It is important to mention here that we are talking about miniscule details which when put together, give the tired impression.
 Treating them result in equally miniscule changes which when added up, give a refreshed look.

 On my lower face, I had a little loss of volume at both sides of my chin and Dr Acquilla added that my general look would benefit from making my chin appear a bit wider and elongated.
 The summary of these weaknesses and beautification points resulted in my treatment plan being composed straight away.